 Flanks (also known as ‘love handles’) - this is the area found on the lower back above the buttocks.
 Liposuction for love handles are a very common problem area for both men and women as there are very few exercises that work this area thereby burning the excess fat deposits.
 Hips and flanks are often treated together.

-So the answer to 'how long does lipouction last'? is for the treated area it is essentially permanent, but if significant weight is gained after the procedure other fat cells in teh body will increase to compensate.
+So the answer to 'how long does Lipouction last'? is for the treated area it is essentially permanent, but if significant weight is gained after the procedure other fat cells in the body will increase to compensate.

 The follow-up question is often how much fat can be removed?
 This depends entirely which part of the body is being treated and how much fat there is to be removed.
 Please be assured that your surgeon will remove enough fat to get the ideal results.